mattdean1/savings-automator/README.md

 This project contains a sample web application that integrates with the Starling Bank API to retrieve a customer's transaction history.
-The application is comprised of a simple REST api written in javascript using nodejs with express.
+The React Redux application is based on [this starter kit](https://github.com/davezuko/react-redux-starter-kit) and is comprised of a simple REST API written in javascript using node.js with express.
+The
-The web UI is a single-page application (SPA) that makes use of React.

 Looking for the [Mobile Starter Kit](https://github.com/starlingbank/developer-api-mobile-app-starter) instead?